dwhiffing/fury/content/aar/nf/nf22_aj/body.md

 situation.
 So far the pair of SA-12s and associated SA-15s have been keeping me at bay by staying hidden with radars off until the moment of engagement.
 But now a series of mysterious explosions start plaguing the Russian radars.
-Muffled footsteps, shadowy figures, and WHAM\!, another radar gone.
-One team even manages to get one of the SA-12 surveillance radars, while the other makes it to the airbase and finds that demolition charges work very nicely on parked aircraft too\!
+Muffled footsteps, shadowy figures, and WHAM!, another radar gone.
+One team even manages to get one of the SA-12 surveillance radars, while the other makes it to the airbase and finds that demolition charges work very nicely on parked aircraft too!

 With their main surveillance radars down the Russians are forced to start using their SAM radars, which allows my incoming Buccaneer and